-Variant 2 (long-term absence)
+Variant 2 (long-term If the absence) off th

-The vehicle is left for an extended period of time.
-In this case, switch off the 12 V main switch on the panel (see section 9.5.1).
+If the vehicle is left for a longer period of time, it is recommended to switch off the majority of the electrical appliances.
+This is possible by switching off the 12 V main switch on the panel (see section 9.5.1).
 Attention: This also switches off the refrigerator!
-Only the basic light, the heater, the entrance step (does not apply for the I models), and the satellite unit continue to be supplied electrically.
+Only the central ceiling lamp, the heater, the entrance step (does not apply for the models I), and the satellite unit continue to be supplied electrically.